pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 3. (Optional) Force Pump to go offline:

     If the offline operation fails, the Pump Pod will not output `pump offline, please delete my pod`.
-At this time, you can force Pump to go offline, that is, taking Step 2 to reduce `spec.pump.replicas` and mark Pump as `offline` after the Pump Pod is deleted completely.
+At this time, you can force Pump to go offline, that is, taking Step 2 to reduce the value of `spec.pump.replicas` and mark Pump as `offline` after the Pump Pod is deleted completely.

     - If TLS is not enabled for Pump, mark Pump as `offline`: